In this 6-minute read:

 Of course, cost/benefit ratio is key here, but if you can market a 10% or 20% off sale with physical signage in your store, banners outside, and digital blasts out to all your email lists and social media followers, you can really generate some business.

-Of course, all this increase in traffic will only be temporary unless you really take advantage of the true value of repeat business by gathering customer contact info, which brings us to our next point.
+Of course, all this increase in traffic will only be temporary unless you really take advantage of the true value of repeat business by gathering customer contact info, which brings us to our next point (See #8 below).

-8. Use a small business CRM to build loyalty and return business
+8. Capture customer/client info to build loyalty and return business

 Repeat customers spend 300% more, according to this data.
 But you can’t get all these new customers back in your door to spend with you if you don’t know who they are.